APNIC Document identity

-- Before making a consensus decision at the SIG, explain to the participants what the question is or decision to be made, and open up the floor for the participants to express their opinions.
+- Before making a consensus decision at the SIG forum, explain to the participants what the question is or decision to be made, and open up the floor for the participants to express their opinions.

 - To consider all opinions expressed in a balanced manner, before making the consensus decision.

 - The consensus decision must be shared with the SIG participants.
-When reporting to the AGM about consensus decision at the SIG, information should be consistent with what was shared with the SIG participants.
+When reporting to the AGM/AMM about consensus decisions at the SIG, information should be consistent with what was shared with the SIG participants.

-In addition to the roles described in Section 2.3, the administrative responsibilities of the Chair and Co-Chair are listed below:
+In addition to the roles described in Section 2.3 above, the administrative responsibilities of the Chair and Co-Chair are listed below:

 - Monitor mailing list discussions

-- Call for presentation proposals on the SIG mailing list
+- Call for presentations (or Policy proposals if Policy SIG) on the appropriate mailing list

-- Accept or reject proposals for discussion at the forthcoming SIG (and suggest an alternative forum if the topic is not relevant to that particular SIG)
+- Accept or reject proposals or presentations for discussion at the forthcoming SIG forum (and suggest an alternative forum if the topic is not within SIG charter)

-- After coordinating with APNIC Secretariat, announce policy proposals to mailing list
+- In case of policy proposals, after coordinating with APNIC Secretariat, announce the proposals to Policy SIG mailing list

 - Liaise with speakers as necessary